viktorvishyn369/PhotoLynk/README.md

 2. Install it and run it.
    - It runs in your system tray / menu bar.

-3. Open the tray dropdown menu, find **Local IP Addresses**, and click your IP to copy it.
+3. Open the tray dropdown menu → **Local Server** → **Pair Mobile Device (QR)** to show a QR code with your IP.

-4. On your phone, open the PhotoLynk mobile app and go to Settings:
+4. On your phone, open the PhotoLynk mobile app:
    - Select **Local** connection
-   - Paste the IP address you copied (IP only — no http(s)://, no port, no domain):
+   - Scan the QR code, or manually enter the IP (IP only — no http(s)://, no port):
      - Example: `192.168.1.222`

 Done.
 Start backing up your photos/videos.